- 6 MainTypes

-Headaches in the back of the head can have a number of different causes; it may only be due to a minor injury or it can be a secondary symptom of other problems in the body.
+Headaches in the back of your head can have a number of different causes; it may only be due to a minor injury or it can be a secondary symptom of other problems in the body.
 The type and location of the pain can play a crucial role in diagnosing the cause of headaches.

-There are a number of different causes that can lead to headaches occurring at the back of the head.
+There are a number of different causes that can lead to headaches that cause pain in the base of the skull.
 Below are a few types of these headaches:

 - Tension headaches are the most common cause of pain in the back of the head.
-They can last for 30 minutes to seven days.
+They can last for 30 minutes to 7 days.

 - Severe stress, fatigue, lack of sleep, skipping meals, poor body posture, or not drinking enough water may cause these types of headaches.

 - Patients usually feel tightening around the back or front of the head; pain may range from dull to severe.